saimaheshwaran/hes-tep/api/README.md

 ## Introduction

-JUnit is an essential unit testing framework for Java, streamlining the development process with simple annotations, assertions, and test runners.
+Test Elevate is an essential unit testing framework for Java, streamlining the development process with simple annotations, assertions, and test runners.
 It facilitates test-driven development, enabling consistent and efficient testing practices that integrate seamlessly with build tools and CI/CD pipelines.
 Adopting a JUnit-based automation framework enhances software quality by enabling thorough regression testing and rapid identification of bugs.

 ## Installation